Preceptorship Tips for Nursing Students: How to Make the Most of Your Experience

 Don’t Take Anything Personally

 You can enter your preceptorship as informed and prepared as possible, but you won’t be able to predict the culture and methodology of your assignment until you’re in it.
 Don’t be shocked if you hear a morbid joke or insensitive remark at the nursing station.
-Remember: You’re still a nursing student and many of these nurses have seen it all.

 You might also discover that your preceptor is curt with you, looking over your shoulder more than you’d like, or coming off as judgmental.
 Again, don’t take this personally.
 This probably isn’t about you.